neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 # Metadata

 [Scientific metadata](https://www.dcc.ac.uk/resources/curation-reference-manual/chapters-production/scientific-metadata)
-is additional data that describes the project data itself. **TODO: BETTER MOTIVATION add a link to what metadata is / why you care and add it to your data etc.**
+is additional data that describes the project data itself.
+Good metadata is one of the most valuable additions to a project: it enables full reproducibility, supports automated re-analysis, and makes your data easy to find and search across projects.

 Metadata can
 be high-level (e.g. a general overview of the study and its purpose) or